BACK TO QUILTS

 With its Quilt Club Corner column, association of registered members, sponsorship of an annual quilt show, and underwriting of a quilting program on WWJ-radio, The Detroit News played a major role in quilting in the 1930s.

-Gasperik 03: Detroit News "Quilt Club Corner," Edith Crumb, Editor
+Mary Gasperik and the Detroit News "Quilt Club Corner"

 Bridal Bouquet Quilt Pattern